next-hat/nanocl/doc/readme.md

 ### 🐧 Ubuntu

-If you are running on ubuntu there is some scripts to help you install dependencies:
+If you are running ubuntu, the following scripts will install dependencies the needed dependencies:

 ```sh
 ./scripts/ubuntu.deps.sh